xabanoku99/xabanoku99/README.md

 Durban, South Africa

 ## About Me
-I am a Universal Banker at Standard Bank and a Data Science Secondee with a strong passion for data analytics and technology.
-I combine business knowledge with technical skills to solve problems and support data-driven decision-making.
+Analytical and sales-driven banking professional with experience in client service, operations, and data analysis as a Universal Banker and secondee in Data Science and Advanced Analytics.
+Skilled in Excel and Power BI for data cleaning, aggregation, and reporting, with a strong interest in using data-driven insights to improve client experience, support credit decision-making, and enhance operational efficiency.
+Holds a Bachelor of Science and a Postgraduate Diploma in Finance, Banking and Investment Management, and is currently pursuing a BSc in Information Technology (Emerging Technologies).

 ---